infinera/terraform-infinera-ipm-modules/example-use-cases/ns/README.md

 | tc_mode                 | bool   | true, false         |           |                                               |

-### Override The network Configuration Profile Settings
+### How to Override The network Configuration Profile Settings
 To override the network configuration profile setting, the user can specify the network configuration **"config"** in the network intent as shown below for "XR Network1"

    <pre>